So Sweet, So Dead

-So Sweet, So Dead (Rivelazioni di un maniaco sessuale al capo della squadra mobile, also known as The Slasher is the Sex Maniac and Penetration (the US version with hardcore inserts involving Harry Reems and Kim Pope)) is a 1972 Italian giallo film directed by Roberto Bianchi Montero.
+So Sweet, So Dead (Rivelazioni di un maniaco sessuale al capo della squadra mobile, also known as The Slasher is the Sex Maniac) is a 1972 Italian giallo film directed by Roberto Bianchi Montero, and starring Farley Granger, Sylva Koscina and Silvano Tranquilli.

+A separate US version of the film was also released under the title of Penetration (featuring hardcore inserts involving Harry Reems and Kim Pope).

 Plot

-Inspector Capuana, a small town investigator who transferred to the big city with his wife Barbara, investigates the murder of a brutally slashed woman, naked in her bed with developed photos scattered around her corpse, showing she was having an affair.
+Inspector Capuana (Farley Granger), a small town investigator who transferred to the big city with his wife Barbara, investigates the murder of a brutally slashed woman, naked in her bed with developed photos scattered around her corpse, showing she was having an affair.
 The chief insists Capuana dedicate to the case, as he's the best man for the job, even in the heat of scrutiny from the papers consistently criticizing the competence of the police.
 As the murder is high-profile, the police put a rush on rounding up the usual suspects of gays, transvestites, prostitutes, drug addicts, and vagrants, with no promising results.
 Professor Casali, Capuana's trusted colleague, provides critical insight and offers a psychological profile of the killer through autopsy work and analysis of the crime's execution.
 Casali's trusted assistant in the morgue, Gastone, is briefly considered a suspect by Capuani, as he retains naked pictures of the dead women he prepares and is possibly a necrophile, but this worry is soon dispatched.

 The killings progress, with more women being slashed at their liaison places, in their homes, one even on a commuter train.
 They all are found dead with photos of affairs with their lovers scattered at the scenes of the crimes.
 One husband with physical disabilities dies from a fall down the stairs after his wife's murder because he couldn't find her.
 The pressure increases on the police, and Capuana and the chief are utterly begrudged by the public backlash and the missing leads they needed to break the case.
 Barbara consoles Capuana at home, and he openly states he wishes he was back at his home town.
 A false suspect with mental instability places a call to try and falsely confess to the crimes.
 When this breaks the news, the killer is furious and anonymously calls Capuana on his office phone.
 The killer threatens to kill Barbara, revealing she's also cheating and he will slaughter her where she meets her lover.